This beef, bacon and mushroom ragu is easy, tasty and the perfect comfort food. Serve on top of spaghetti with a shaving of parmesan.

 - 250 g Cherry Tomatoes halved

-- 3 tbsp Extra Virgin Olive Oil plus extra for roasting
+- 3 tablespoon Extra Virgin Olive Oil plus extra for roasting

 - 150 g Mushrooms sliced

 - 100 g Carrot approx 1 medium carrot, chopped into small cubes

 - 500 g Beef Mince